jjcarrier/PS-HelpParser/README.md

 ## Description

 Provides a generic solution for parsing a given command's `help` documentation.
-This is primarily intended as a helper for quickly providing tab-completion support for arbitrary cmd/bash-centric CLI tools.
+This is primarily intended as a helper for quickly enabling tab-completion support for arbitrary cmd/bash-centric CLI tools.

 ## Installation